daniel-kun/kube-alive/README.md

 ![Experiment 2 Demo](docs/demo-experiment-2.gif)

-## Auto-Scale
+## Rolling updates
-When traffic can not be served with a single Pod and CPU usage exceeds 50%, more Pods are created automatically and more requests are served.
+When a deployment is updated, you see that new Pods with new versions are created and then the old Pods are killed, without a failed request by the frontend.

 ![Experiment 3 Demo](docs/demo-experiment-3.gif)

-## Rolling updates
+## Auto-Scale
-When a deployment is updated, you see that new Pods are created and then old Pods are killed.
+When traffic can not be served with the current number of Pods and CPU usage exceeds 50%, more Pods are created automatically to serve more requests, faster.

 ![Experiment 4 Demo](docs/demo-experiment-4.gif)